-This post is the sixth post in the series ‘The Story of Thai Democracy’, where I’ll be covering the political history of Thailand since the transition from absolute to constitutional monarchy.
-You can read the previous posts in this series here.
+This post is the sixth post in the series ‘The Story of Thai Democracy’, covering the political history of Thailand since the transition from absolute to constitutional monarchy.
+You can see the rest of this project here.

 One of Sarit’s trusted generals, Thanom Kittikachorn, succeeded Pote as prime minister, but eventually Sarit felt that his coup in 1957 had not gone far enough.
 Sarit disliked parliament, the free press, and political parties that were hindering the work of government.
 This was, he felt, a foreign form of government incompatible with Thailand, and after reviewing the constitutions of multiple western countries, he concluded that what was needed was not just a coup, but a ‘revolution’ to change the style of governance to fit Thailand’s needs.
 The Khana Ratsadon had failed: they had not been able to adapt democracy for Thailand.
-As Thanat Khoman, a future foreign minister, explained:
+As Thanat Khoman, an esteemed future foreign minister who would later become a founding father of ASEAN, explained:

 …the fundamental cause of our political instability in the past lies in the sudden transplantation of alien institutions onto our soil without careful preparation, and, more particularly, without proper regard to the circumstances that prevail in our homeland, the nature and characteristics of our own people…If we look at our national history, we can see very well that this country works better and prospers under an authority- not a tyrannical authority, but a unifying authority around which all elements of our nation can rally.

 But Sarit, in his mind, had not just launched a coup: he had launched a revolution.
+Some scholars would later agree that Sarit had drastically changed the political system bequeathed by the 1932 revolution.
 His goal, after all, was not the liberalism of Pridi nor the fascism of Phibun, but to build a ‘democracy with Thai characteristics’.
-He prioritised two concepts: samakitham (morality and unity) and kwarmriebroi (orderliness).
+He prioritized two concepts: samakitham (morality and unity) and kwarmriebroi (orderliness).
 Sarit explained that while the interim constitution he had promulgated was short, it was Thai in nature.
 And despite there being no elected MPs, Sarit assured the people that

 the members of the Constituent Assembly are not inferior to [elected] MPs of any previous parliaments.
 We work with honesty, scholastic competence, and just-decision making that is not under the influence of any private party and does not have to demonstrate personal heroism for the purposes of future elections.

-In addition, Sarit had been influenced by his learning about the kings of the ancient kingdom of Sukhothai, who had ruled as a father might take care of his children; Sarit would therefore be a paternalistic leader.
-“The prime minister,” he said, “is the father of a large family”.
-With his background from the provicinal Northeast, Sarit did not neglect the provinces and made personal tours of the provinces.
-He also emphasised the concept of development.
-Another of Sarit’s slogan would be “Water flows, electricity is bright and the streets are good”.
+He also emphasized the concept of development.
+Another of Sarit’s slogan was “Water flows, electricity is bright and the streets are good”.
 After a World Bank visit, Sarit launched Thailand’s first five-year development plan in 1961.
 Again, Sarit deviated from the policies pursued by Pridi and Phibun: he disagreed with the state-led development plans of the 1930s.
 Instead, development was to be reached through “the encouragement of economic growth in the private sector”.
-Sarit also collaborated closely with the United States, and funding continued pouring in especially as the war in neighbouring Vietnam escalated.
+With his background from the provincial northeast, Sarit did not neglect the provinces, making personal tours and ensuring development was distributed to the regions.
+Sarit also collaborated closely with the United States, and funding continued pouring in especially as the war in neighboring Vietnam escalated.
 In 1963, American aid to Thailand would total $43 million.

 As a traditionalist, Sarit was extremely loyal to the monarchy.
 During his time as prime minister, King Bhumibol would restore the Royal Ploughing Ceremony, and National Day would be changed from the date of the 1932 revolution to the king’s birthday.
-Sarit also realised that he lacked the skills and interest for diplomacy — the United States had initially dismissed him as a vulgar drunkard — and so he requested that the king visit foreign nations to boost Thailand’s profile abroad.
+Sarit also realized that he lacked the skills and interest for diplomacy — the United States had initially dismissed him as a vulgar drunkard — and so he requested that the king visit foreign nations to boost Thailand’s profile abroad.

 Sarit would officially be prime minister for four years, although his influence since the coup of 1957 would mean he dominated Thailand for six.
 Sarit was always a heavy drinker, and his health problems worsened over the years.
 It was said that by the end, he could only drink orange juice and eat various types of nuts.
 By December 1963, he was dying of liver failure.
 On December 8th, King Bhumibol visited Sarit on his deathbed, and Sarit, in a final show of loyalty, asked to place the king’s hand on his forehead.
 Later that day, Sarit died.
 He would be the only Thai prime minister to this day to die in office.